cilium/cilium/Documentation/architecture.rst

 Cilium will allocate IPv4 addresses to containers out of a ``/16`` node prefix.
 This prefix can be specified with the ``--ipv4-range`` option.
-If left unspecified, Cilium will try and generate a unique prefix using the format ``10.X.0.0/16`` where X is replace with the last byte of the first global scope IPv4 address discovered on the node.
+If left unspecified, Cilium will try and generate a unique prefix using the format ``10.X.0.0/16`` where X is replaced with the last byte of the first global scope IPv4 address discovered on the node.
 This generated prefix is relatively weak in uniqueness so it is highly recommended to always specify the IPv4 range.